 The Residence Bintan – a 5-star resort

-Families, couples and solo travellers can expect a rejuvenating break at this quiet resort surrounded by nature in the southeast of Bintan Island – the only 5-star resort in its vicinity.
-Here are five things to look forward to at The Residence.
+Families, couples and solo travellers can expect a rejuvenating break at The Residence, a quiet resort surrounded by nature in the southeast of Bintan, and the only five-star resort in the vicinity.
+Here are five things to look forward to.

-#1 There are 127 well-appointed terrace rooms and villas; 47 of them include private pool villas, more than any resort in Bintan.
+#1 There are 127 well-appointed terrace rooms and villas; 47 of them include private pool villas, more than any resort on the island.
 The design features clean minimalist lines and traditional Javanese aesthetics.

 #2 Relax and unwind with a visit to The Spa by The Residence, which offers a combination of modern techniques with ancient Ayurveda and Indonesian traditions.